 If there are many attributes in a facet, hide them behind a “view all” or “see more” link to retain a clean design.

 Enable dynamic faceting, i.e., relevant facets that apply to a specific category, to increase relevancy.

 Instead of using static facets, which retain the same filters for different and even unrelated product categories, making them dynamic and specific shortens the purchase time of shoppers.

 Another quick way to increase relevancy is removing filters for zero matches.
 This also ensures brand trust.

 4. Search Results Pages

 The displayed results page for a search query should be easily discernible and must offer efficient navigation to browse and locate products.
 It is the most important part of the Search UX.

 The results page should not only have a clean and intuitive UI but also should be relevant.

-Add item specifications, range of available products and special offers in a simplified and intuitive display to provides for easy access.
+Add item specifications, range of available products, and special offers in a simplified and intuitive display to provide easy access.